commitgcp/commit-adk/README.md

 # LinkedIn (via Proxycurl)
 PROXYCURL_API_KEY="your_proxycurl_api_key"

-# Google AI (Gemini API Key from AI Studio is often sufficient)
+# Optional: Google AI (Gemini API Key from AI Studio is often sufficient)
 GOOGLE_API_KEY="your_gemini_api_key_from_ai_studio"

 # Optional: If using Google Cloud Platform specific services
 # GOOGLE_CLOUD_PROJECT="your-gcp-project-id"
-# GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json" # Alternative to ADC login for GCP

 # Optional: To force non-Vertex AI for Gemini models if both API key and ADC are available
 # GOOGLE_GENAI_USE_VERTEXAI="FALSE"